 Opening a bank account

 It is easier to open a bank account in Ireland in person than trying to open one before arriving.
 To open an account, expats will need at least their passport and proof of address, but each bank will have their own requirements.
-The account can take several weeks to activate, so expats in Ireland should plan to keep money elsewhere while this processes.
+The account can take some time to activate, so expats in Ireland should plan to keep money elsewhere while this processes.

 ATMs and credit cards

 ATMs are widely available in Irish towns and cities, and it is possible to use a foreign card at most ATMs.
 Credit cards are widely accepted across the country, although card facilities and ATMs may be limited in more remote areas.

 Tax status in Ireland depends on an expat's residency status.
 Expats qualify for tax residency if they are in the country for 183 days or more in a tax year, or 280 days over two consecutive tax years.

 Irish residents have to pay tax on income derived from both inside and outside Ireland, while non-residents pay tax only on their income within the country.

 Everyone in Ireland has to pay a standard rate of 20 percent on their taxable income up to a certain amount, which depends on whether the person is single, married or a single parent.
 Everything earned above the cut-off point is taxed at 40 percent.

 Ireland has tax treaties with most countries, but there are many legal loopholes and idiosyncrasies involved in this that are best worked out by a professional.